Free OACP Certificate Police Test Practice Sample Questions [2026]

 Note that response D also claims the officer’s behavior was unacceptable, but the rationalization in this answer choice is less accurate.
 The emphasis in this question is on ethics and law and the importance of following them without exception.

-OACP Stage C: Personality Assessment (ESQ2 Test)
+OACP Part C: PRF-R Personality Assessment Guide

 I like to keep everything in its place so I know just where it is